aka: Encyclopediac Knowledge

 - Though since she IS only 9 or 10, she occasionally just reads it out of whatever book she has currently pulled out of her shoulder bag.

-- There is also "Mr. Know-it-all", a recurring sketch from one of the Bullwinkle series.
+- There is also "Mr. Know-it-all", a recurring sketch from one of the Rocky and Bullwinkle series.
 Actually a parody, as Bullwinkle (who plays Mr. Know-it-all) has knowledge that is less than encyclopedic.

 - A more straightforward example is Mr. Peabody from the "Peabody's Improbable History" segments of the same show.